ibm-cloud-docs/speech-to-text/features.md

 ### Speaker labels
 {: #features-speaker-labels}

 -   [Speaker labels](/docs/speech-to-text?topic=speech-to-text-speaker-labels) identify different speakers from the audio of a multi-participant exchange.
 The transcription labels the words and times of each speaker's contributions to a multi-participant conversation.
-Speakers labels are beta functionality that is available for US English, UK English, Australian English, German, Japanese, Korean, and Spanish.
+Speakers labels are beta functionality.

 ### Keyword spotting and word alternatives
 {: #features-keyword-spotting}